actions-rust-lang/audit/README.md

 ## Inputs

 All inputs are optional.
-Consider adding a [`audit.toml` configuration file] to your repository for further configurations. cargo audit supports multiple warning types, such as unsound code or yanked crates.
+Consider adding an [`audit.toml` configuration file] to your repository for further configurations. cargo audit supports multiple warning types, such as unsound code or yanked crates.
 Configuration is only possible via the `informational_warnings` parameter in the configuration file ([#318](https://github.com/rustsec/rustsec/issues/318)).
 Setting `denyWarnings` to true will also enable these warnings, but each warning is upgraded to an error.